nlpAThits/scad-tool/README.md

 ```
 </p>
-This will start the server in the background and return a PID that can be used in
+The above will start the server in the background and return a PID that can be used in

 ```shell
 $ kill PID

 ```
 to stop the server.

+<h3>Starting the demo SCAD client</h3>
+This project includes a simple Python client which processes a JSON file and disambiguates it by making API calls against the SCAD server.